securitytxt/security-txt/draft-foudil-securitytxt.md

 It is possible for attackers to generate files that are extraordinarily large or otherwise malformed in an attempt to discover or exploit weaknesses in parsing code.
 Implementors SHOULD make sure that any such code is robust against large and malformed files.
-ABNF grammar (as defined in
+The ABNF grammar (as defined in
 {{abnf}}) SHOULD be used as a way to verify these files.

-Same concerns apply to any other resources referenced within security.txt files, as well as any security reports received as a result of publishing this file.
+The same concerns apply to any other resources referenced within security.txt files, as well as any security reports received as a result of publishing this file.
 Such resources and reports may be hostile, malformed or malicious.

 ## No Implied Permission for Testing

-The presence of a security.txt file can be interpreted by researchers as providing permission to do security testing against that asset.
+The presence of a security.txt file might be interpreted by researchers as providing permission to do security testing against that asset.
 This can lead to increased testing against an organization by researchers.
 On the other hand, a decision not to publish a security.txt file can be interpreted by the